felixge/sqlbench/README.md

 The query columns are ordered by mean execution time in ascending order, and the relative difference compared to the fastest query is shown in parentheses.

-If the `-m client` flag is given, the time is measured using the wallclock time of sqlbench which includes query planning and network overhead.
+If the `-m client` flag is given, the time is measured using the wallclock time of sqlbench which includes network overhead.

+Planning time is excluded by default, but can be included using the `-p` flag.

 The filenames `init.sql` and `destroy.sql` are special, and are executed once before and after the benchmark respectively.
 They can be used to setup or teardown tables, indexes, etc..